 - 2. Use the drop-down list to select one camera, and check the Enable option. - 3.
 When the image enhancement is enabled, the system load will increase.
 Adjust the Refresh rate by moving the slide bar to optimize system performance. - 4.
+Click Schedule to set a schedule to enable the function.
+For details, see Video Analysis Schedule later in this chapter. - 5.
 If you want to view the demonstration of this function, click the Demo button.